SoujanyaPonnapalli/ScalingBlockchains/Consensus/Algorand.md

 ## Proposed Solution

-Algorand relys on Byzantine agreement for consensus, to eliminate the possibility of forks and reduce transaction confirmation latencies.
-Algorand uses a scalable Byzantine agreement protocol **BA⋆**, that uses verifiable random functions (VRFs) to randomly select users to particpate in consensus in a private, non-interactive way.
+Algorand relys on Byzantine agreement for consensus, to eliminate the possibility of forks and to reduce the transaction confirmation latencies.
+Algorand uses a scalable Byzantine agreement protocol **BA⋆**, that uses verifiable random functions (VRFs) to randomly select users that particpate in consensus, in a private, non-interactive way.

 **Assumptions**